junyou2023/sports_booking_app/README.md

 ## Merchant interface

-Logged-in users can publish new activities via the **Add** button on the home page.
-Enter a name, coordinates and optional category IDs.
-Once created the facility will be listed in the *Nearby Activities* section for users in range.
+Logged-in providers can publish new facilities via the **Add** button on the dashboard.
+Simply choose a name and categories; the app will use the device's current location as the facility position.
+Once created the facility appears in the *Nearby Activities* list for customers near you.

 ### Provider sign-up